 Because soluble salts in soils below approximately 300 m in Bonney Basin are derived largely from paleolake waters, ionic ratios in these soils can be used to examine the chemical composition of paleolakes.
 In Table 2.4, ionic ratios in soils below 116 m elevation and soils between 116-300 m elevation (this study only) are compared to possible ionic compositions for paleolake waters, including: Blood Falls, surface waters of West Lake Bonney (WLB) above 6 m depth, highly concentrated hypolimnia in WLB below 15 m depth, and seawater.
 Blood Falls is a saline discharge from the snout of Taylor Glacier thought to derive from marine evaporite deposits beneath Taylor Glacier (Black et al., 1965).
 This discharge has ionic ratios similar to seawater and is thought to influence the chemistry of waters in WLB (Lyons et al., 2005).

-Near-surface lake waters in WLB are currently evapoconcentrating in wetted margins along Lake Bonney (Barrett et al., 2009) and represent a possible composition for evapoconcentrating lake waters; however, the composition of surface waters in Bonney Basin paleolakes may have been different in the past.
+Near-surface lake waters in WLB are currently evapoconcentrating in wetted margins along lake waters; however, the composition of surface waters in Bonney Basin paleolakes may have been different in the past.
 In the hypolimnia of WLB, salt concentrations are much higher than in surface waters (about 2.25 M Cl) (Angino et al., 1964).
-These hypolimnia may be derived from lake waters concentrated as paleolakes in Bonney Basin evaporated below current levels (Hendy et al., 2000).
-As a result, ionic ratios in WLB hypolimnia may represent the original composition of paleolake waters in Bonney Basin, although altered by evaporative concentration.
+These hypolimnia may be derived from lake waters concentrated as paleolakes in Bonney Basin evaporated below current levels composition of paleolake waters in Bonney Basin, although altered by evaporative concentration.